equinor/webviz-subsurface/webviz-subsurface.md

 ?> Vectors that are identified as historical vectors (e.g. FOPTH is the history of FOPT) will be plotted together with their non-historical counterparts as reference lines, and they are therefore not selectable as vectors to plot initially.

-?> The `obsfile` is a common (optional) file for all ensembles, which currently has to be made manually.
+?> The `obsfile` is a common (optional) file for all ensembles, which can be converted from e.g. ERT and ResInsight formats using the [fmuobs](https://equinor.github.io/subscript/scripts/fmuobs.html) script.
 [An example of the format can be found here](https://github.com/equinor/webviz-subsurface-testdata/blob/master/reek_history_match/share/observations/observations.yml).

 !> It is **strongly recommended** to keep the data frequency to a regular frequency (like `monthly` or `yearly`).
 This applies to both csv input and when reading from `UNSMRY` (controlled by the `sampling` key).
 This is because the statistics and fancharts are calculated per DATE over all realizations in an ensemble, and the available dates should therefore not differ between individual realizations of an ensemble.